Welcome to Medical Negligence Law.

 If the defendant denies liability, it could see the claim take longer to resolve.
 In such cases, the defendant may have a defence to the allegations made, or further evidence may be required to encourage them to change their position.

-It may help to learn that in 2019/20, 71.5% of all NHS clinical negligence claims were resolved without the need to issue court proceedings or go to trial.
+As certain statistics indicate, a valid medical negligence claim brought forward is likely to be resolved before it becomes necessary to take the matter to court.
+It may help to learn that according to the NHS Resolution annual report and accounts for 2020/21, 74.7% of all NHS clinical negligence claims were resolved without the need to issue court proceedings or go to trial.
+That is an improvement on the 2019/20 period, when 71.5% of NHS claims were resolved without court proceedings or a trial.
 Some of these claims may have been abandoned due to lack of merit, but others would have been settled.

 How To Prove Medical Negligence

 Medical negligence law isn’t always straightforward, and proving medical negligence can be tricky.
 Just like in personal injury claims, it’s necessary to establish that: